simtownai/simtown/README.md

 # ToDo

-- (Szymon) if no incoming message for 15 sec in listening then end listening action

-- (Szymon) split messages sending

-  - send them 1 sensentence by 1 sentence with a delay dependent on sensense size
-  - reply only after 5 seconds since last message; reply to combined last messages (not just the last one)

 - (Szymon) give NPC's sense of time to prompt and add start time to the plan

+- (Szymon) if no response in listening to broadcast for 15sec, then end it

+- (Szymon) summarize long reflections

 - (Alex) newspaper on server